 McKay was later able to trace the source of this staining to the water supply, which was rich in fluoride due to significant natural fluoride deposits across the Western US.

-It is important to understand that, you don't need to actually consume fluoride (via water, supplements, etc.) to receive the benefits.
-Water fluoridation programs, though still beneficial, are really a result of the original discovery and application fluoride for public health.
+It is important to understand that, you don’t need to actually consume fluoride (via water, supplements, etc.) to receive the benefits.
+Water fluoridation programs, though still beneficial, are really a result of the original discovery and application of fluoride for public health.
 Through continued research, we have found that the protective qualities of fluoride are derived from its direct contact with tooth enamel, strengthening it and buffering it against acids.
-In fact, the topical application of fluoride from toothpastes and mouthrinses for example is more effective than systemic delivery.
+In fact, the topical application of fluoride from toothpaste and mouth rinses for example is more effective than systemic delivery.

 Systemic delivery (drinking or eating it) also can produce some side effects at high doses (above what you would find in public water).
 Fluoride, like any mineral, can be bad for you if you consume too much.

-The most common side effect of excessive fluoride consumption is what originally drew attention to fluoride, brown staining and developmental mottling of tooth enamel.
+The most common side effect of excessive fluoride consumption is what originally drew attention to fluoride, brown staining, and developmental mottling of tooth enamel.
 This only occurs when too much fluoride is consumed while teeth are still developing.
-However, the reason why you’ll see a warning on any tube of toothpaste or bottle of mouthwash containing fluoride is because at extremely high levels, for instance a small child drinking an entire bottle of mouthwash, fluoride can be toxic, making something like this is not a smart idea.
+However, the reason why you’ll see a warning on any tube of toothpaste or bottle of mouthwash containing fluoride is that at extremely high levels, for instance, a small child drinking an entire bottle of mouthwash, fluoride can be toxic, making something like this is not a smart idea.